SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 Invalid choice.
 Please select a valid option (1-6).
 Please select an option (1-6): 1

+The menu is inside a while True loop, so after completing an operation, the program returns to the menu until option 6 is selected.

 Register to Vote

-Select option 1 to register to vote.
+Select option 1 to register a voter.

 The program asks for: